 - Measuring Recycled Plastics: ACC sponsors surveys that measure the amounts of plastics that are recycled annually.
 This allows us to track our progress and to identify areas in need of assistance.
 Our National Post-Consumer Plastic Bottle Recycling Report has continued since 1990, and in 2005, we began a separate annual survey to track the recycling of plastic bags, films, and product wraps.
 In 2012, we issued a fourth annual report on U.S. pounds of postconsumer non-bottle rigid plastics—packaging and non-packaging—recovered for recycling.

-- Economic Potential for Plastics-to-Oil in the United States: The “2014 Energy and Economic Value of Municipal Solid Waste (MSW), Including Non-Recycled Plastics (NRP), Currently Landfilled in the Fifty States” study provides a wealth of information of how plastics are recycled, recovered for energy or landfilled in the fifty states.
+- Economic Potential for Plastics-to-Fuel in the United States: The “2014 Energy and Economic Value of Municipal Solid Waste (MSW), Including Non-Recycled Plastics (NRP), Currently Landfilled in the Fifty States” study provides a wealth of information of how plastics are recycled, recovered for energy or landfilled in the fifty states.
 The report calculates the energy and fuels that could be derived and greenhouse gas emission avoided if Americans captured this resource for use.

 - UT Study: The “Residue-Derived Solid Recovered Fuel for Use in Cement Kilns” study is based on an actual pilot program.
 The study looks at the environmental benefits of using materials recovery facility residue as an alternative fuel to coal at cement kilns.